-Qı uestion Yes No Comments (or not known) son anyone in your family done nething that made you or your children unsafe or afraid? fam feel nere more than one person in your ily that is making you or your children unsafe or afraid?
-(Are there multiple petrators) The following risk related questions refer to t he perpet rator: Have they Perpetrator actions controlled your day-to-day activities (e.g. who you see, where you go) or put you down? etrato threatened to hurt you in any way?
-Perp physically hurt you in any way (hit, slapped, kicked or otherwise physically hurt you)? ± Do you have any immediate concerns about the safety of your children or someone else in your family?
-Self-assessment Do you feel safe when you leave here today?
-Self-ass Would you engage with a trusted person or police if you felt unsafe or in danger?
+Qı uestion Yes No Comments (or not known) Has anyone in your family done something that made you or your children feel unsafe or afraid?
+Is there more than one person in your family that is making you or your children feel unsafe or afraid?
+(Are there multiple perpetrators) The following risk related questions refer to t he perpe trator: Have they Perpetrator actions controlled your day-to-day activities (e.g. who you see, where you go) or put you down? etratc threatened to hurt you in any way?
+Perpe physically hurt you in any way (hit, slapped, kicked or otherwise physically hurt you)?
+Self-assessment Do you have any immediate concerns about the safety of your children or someone else in your family?
+Do you feel safe when you leave here today?
+Would you engage with a trusted person or police if you felt unsafe or in danger?
 (Note: if lack of trust in police is identified risk management must address this)